Geroimzx/web2024ki48shcherbanmi24/README.md

 # Task 3 details
 Deploy site to hosting.

+# Task 4 details
+Add authentication using:

+a.
+GOOGLE api.

+b. login and password

 # Project Business Card
 This project aims to create a simple website business card, showcasing personal data, my expierences, information about my projects and contact information.
 The website employs various technologies and methods for enhanced user interaction.